 Please review the Clinical course descriptions.

-The clinical phase of the program lasts 12 months and consists of seven required rotations in Family Medicine, Internal Medicine, Emergency Medicine, Behavioral Medicine, Women’s Health, Pediatrics and Surgery.
+The clinical phase of the program lasts 12 months and consists of eight required rotations in Family Medicine, Internal Medicine, Emergency Medicine, Behavioral Medicine, Women’s Health, Pediatrics, Primary Care and Surgery.

 PAS 901 Family Medicine